 Lee continues his educational journey but constantly struggles to contain the amount of subjects he wants to learn about and at times has been in danger of overreaching himself…

 Jason runs GIFT, the organisation which runs activity programmes for gifted young people.
 He is also known as The Philosophy Man and runs philosophy based activities in schools and in the community.

 Jason himself was a product of the gifted education programme in the UK, educating himself at A level before going on to study philosophy at Cambridge.

 Joy is the Professional Development leader at Parliament Hill School and has extensive experience of leadership in a range of inner-London schools and of supporting UK and international schools in setting up policies and practices for the most able.

-Joy’s current role at Parliament Hill School includes responsibility for professional development for teachers and support staff at all stages in their careers, student leadership, Healthy Schools and leading on all aspects of provision for students with high learning potential (HLP).
-This includes the identification processes, in-class provision, parents’ workshops and an enrichment programme designed to close the gap and ensure all HLP students have equal opportunities for securing a place at a Russell Group university, and to create a fulfilling, challenging and supportive experience at school for each and every student.
+Joy’s current role at Parliament Hill School includes responsibility for professional development for teachers and support staff at all stages in their careers, student leadership, and leading on all aspects of provision for students with high learning potential (HLP).
+This includes the identification processes, in-class provision, parents’ workshops and an enrichment programme designed to close the gap between disadvantaged and non-disadvantaged students, as well as ensuring that all HLP students have equal opportunities for securing a place at a Russell Group university, and creating a fulfilling, challenging and supportive experience at school for each and every student.